vistuleB/svgpathsio/README.rst

 Additionally, the submodule *bezier.py* contains tools for working with general **nth order Bezier curves stored as n-tuples**.

-Some of the tools inherited from the original mathandy/svgpathtools:
+Some of the tools already present in the original mathandy/svgpathtools:

 -  **read**, **write**, and **display** SVG files containing Path (and other) SVG elements